Charlie Jones (American football, born 1998): Iowa

-Jones joined the Iowa Hawkeyes as a walk-on and sat out his first season at Iowa due to NCAA transfer rules.
+Jones joined the Hawkeyes as a walk-on and sat out his first season at Iowa due to NCAA transfer rules.
 He entered his first season at Iowa as the team's primary punt returner.
 Jones finished the 2020 season with 21 punt returns for 221 yards and one touchdown and was named second team All-Big Ten Conference as a returner by the league's coaches.
 He was also awarded a scholarship during the season.
 As a redshirt senior, Jones was named first team All-Big Ten and the Rodgers-Dwight Return Specialist of the Year after he returned 37 punts for 285 yards and also returned 25 kickoffs for 635 yards and one touchdown.
 He was also a starter at receiver for the Hawkeyes and had 21 receptions for 323 yards and three touchdowns.
 After the season, Jones entered the NCAA transfer portal.

 Purdue

-Jones ultimately transferred to Purdue for his final season of eligibility.
-Jones took the opportunity to reunite with childhood friend, Aidan O’Connell, who was the current starting quarterback for the Boilermakers.
+Jones ultimately transferred to Purdue University for his final season of eligibility.
+He took the opportunity to reunite with childhood friend, Aidan O’Connell, who was the current starting quarterback for the Boilermakers.
 At Purdue, Jones caught 110 passes, becoming just one of three Boilermakers in history to record 100 catches in a single season and set the school-record for receiving yards in a single season with 1,361 yards.
 Jones’ 12 receiving touchdowns are also the 4th most in school history in a single season.
 Following the 2022 Big Ten Championship Game, Jones decided to forgo participation in the 2023 Citrus Bowl and prepare for the 2023 NFL draft.
 Jones was a consensus Second Team All-American and First Team All-Big Ten recipient.
 Jones led the nation in receptions, finished second in receiving yards, and fifth in receiving touchdowns.